 It seems bizarre to me that there are only one or two police to guard the country’s Prime Minister, and later after his long address I am able to amble over to where he delivered his speech to find his notes and papers absent-mindedly left behind.
 One old man is in charge of packing up the whole stage.
-He sits on a cog of winded-up leads, rubbing his head sadly looking at this task, a cigarette burning in the corner of his mouth.
+He sits on a cog of wound-up leads, rubbing his head sadly looking at the task, a cigarette burning low in the corner of his mouth.

 For a country that is at the centre of the world’s interest and for a party that might hold the very fate of the European Dream in their hands, this election and the campaign for my mother-in-law that I have followed has seemed very simple, very open.
 Perhaps a little amateurish, but all the less cynical for it.

 I have admired that the Greeks I met all hold their views to be true; their distrust of politicians; their belief that – if only they were given the chance – they could personally fix all the country’s problems.
 And their their complete, incontestable, unshakable, certainty of their suitability to be prime minister.

 My mother-in-law has found the reaction from the people tough, although expected.
 I have found the willingness to engage with the electorate inspiriting, despite the electorate’s enmity and routine bad temper.

 It may seem safer on the knocker in Tonbridge Wells or hiding behind leaflet drops and telephone canvasing from a party HQ in the UK, but duller and far less engaged with the real spirit of politics.